-My formal schooling is in Theatre Arts.
-My leadership learning is hard-won from the corporate environment.
+My formal schooling is in theatre arts, but my leadership learning is hard-won from the corporate environment.
 I have over 20 years of experience there, most of which came through my 18+ year career at Flight Centre Travel Group.
 My time as VP Retail Operations Canada and VP Leadership Development Americas set me up to understand the unique challenges of leading large teams and dispersed multinational teams, and gave me first-hand insight into the power of a coaching approach to leadership.
-Working in a fast-paced, highly driven business environment taught me the impact of prioritizing self-development, and illustrated for me how a leader’s conduct either makes or breaks a team.
+Working in a fast-paced, highly driven business environment taught me the impact of prioritizing self-development, and showed me how a leader’s conduct either makes or breaks a team.

 Tell me more about the other insights and abilities you’ve picked up along the way.
 What would you say is your gift?

 My gift is my ability to connect on an individual level.
 I am fascinated by people, and I have a genuine curiosity about their stories, from cab drivers to CEOs.
 I seek to understand what has contributed to who they are, their worldview, where they’ve been, where they want to go and why, and I’m always wondering how I can support that.
 It took me a long time to see this as something unique; in my youth, I believed everyone operated this way.
 Like most of us, I’ve worked for amazing leaders and those that were…less than amazing.
 Experience has taught me that those who are willing to ask the right questions, hold space for someone else without a personal motive, and genuinely want to see another person thrive are the ones we call Mentor.